mrcinv/covid-sim/docs/forecast.md

 These are therefore **not** scientific forecasts since we are not pretending we know of any credible way of estimating all the relevant parameters, and should be viewed simply as projections based only on available imperfect and often unreliable data.

 The main projections we give uses only data from the past 3 weeks.
 The assumption here is that after three weeks people are no longer infectious and the dynamics of the early stages of the epidemic should not effect the future, so older data can be discarded.
-For most countries and most of time, the errors of this best fit estimate shows a bias towards smaller than actual daily increases.
-In order to correct this we also include a 'boostrap' estimate which at least partially compensates for the bias in the errors.
+For most countries and most of time, the best fit estimate has a tedency to underestimate actual daily rises, especially when the data is very noisy (for instance, when countries report no increase for several days and then report an extroardinary jump in one day).
+In order to correct this we also include a 'boostrap' estimate which at least partially compensates for this bias in the errors.

 The basic the theory used to obtain these estimates is explained under [theory](theory.md).

 ### Slovenia

 The following graph shows the current (as of **{% include_relative plotdump/slodate.txt %}**) best fit for total number of cases.
-For the case of Slovenia the numbers of daily confirmed cases are normalised with respect to number of daily tests, so these are not the raw daily numbers.
+For the case of Slovenia the numbers of daily confirmed cases are normalised with respect to the number of daily tests, so these are not the raw daily numbers.
 As a result the fit has been tighter and estimates have been more accurate than for other countries.

 ![](plotdump/slologgraf.png)